-Bajaj Electricals Receives Adverse GST Appeal Order; Rs.
-16.42 Lakh Demand Upheld
+Bajaj Electricals GST Appeal Dismissed; Rs.
+16.42 Lakh Demand Upheld by Telangana Authority

-Bajaj Electricals Limited received an adverse Order in Appeal on May 15, 2026, from the Joint Commissioner, Secunderabad, Telangana, dismissing its challenge to a GST demand of Rs.
-16.42 lakh, which includes a general penalty of Rs.
-1.49 lakh.
-The original demand arose from allegations of excess input tax credit claimed during FY 2019-20 under Section 73 of the CGST/TGST Act, 2017.
-The company is now evaluating legal options, including filing an appeal before the appropriate appellate tribunal or initiating writ proceedings before the High Court.
-Bajaj Electricals has confirmed that there is no impact on its operational or financial activities as a result of this order.
+Bajaj Electricals Limited disclosed receipt of an adverse Order in Appeal dated May 15, 2026, from the Joint Commissioner, Secunderabad, Telangana, dismissing the company's appeal against a GST demand of Rs.
+16.42 lakh, including a general penalty of Rs.
+1.49 lakh, related to alleged excess input tax credit claims during FY 2019-20.
+The company is evaluating legal remedies including filing an appeal before an appellate tribunal or initiating writ proceedings before the High Court, and has stated there is no operational or financial impact beyond the demand amount.

 *this image is generated using AI for illustrative purposes only.